When to Replace vs Repair a Well Pump (The Decision Guide)

 A few notes on the table:

-- Waterlogged pressure tank: Family Handyman is definitive on this — a waterlogged tank has a failed bladder or diaphragm and cannot be repaired, only replaced.
+• Waterlogged pressure tank: Family Handyman is definitive on this.
+A waterlogged tank has a failed bladder or diaphragm and can’t be repaired, only replaced.
 This applies regardless of pump age.

-- Electrical faults: Kocher Geo well drilling recommends professional evaluation for any electrical failure in the pump circuit.
-This is not a DIY diagnostic.
+• Electrical faults: Kocher Geo well drilling recommends professional evaluation for any electrical failure in the pump circuit.
+This isn’t a DIY diagnostic.

-Each scenario below is written as a self-contained example — the kind that makes the decision matrix concrete.
+Each scenario below is a self-contained example that makes the decision matrix concrete.

-Scenario 3 — Replace.
+Scenario 3: replace.
 The pump is 12 years old.
 A contractor quotes $500 to repair the motor.
 Full replacement with installation costs $1,400.
 At 36% of replacement cost and 12 years of age, we recommend replacement.
-Motor failure on a pump this old is rarely the whole story — seals and impellers are typically worn by the same point.
+Motor failure on a pump this old is rarely the whole story.
+Seals and impellers are worn by the same point.

 In these situations, get the diagnosis before anything else.
 See well pump troubleshooting steps{:target=“_blank”} from Family Handyman for a structured checklist to bring into your service call.

-When a pro confirms an underground or casing problem, the replacement decision is usually settled — repair costs will exceed the 50% threshold by a significant margin.
+When a pro confirms an underground or casing problem, the replacement decision is settled.
+Repair costs will exceed the 50% threshold by a significant margin.

 Our well pump repair guide covers every component and failure type if you want to map the full picture before committing to a contractor quote.